 When do I have to file taxes if I live abroad?

-By the way, if you are an expat and you haven’t gotten your economic stimulus payment yet, be sure to check out my guide to getting your economic impact payment.
+By the way, if you are an expat and you haven’t gotten your either of your economic stimulus payments yet, be sure to check out my guide to getting your economic impact payment.
 You can also list any unreceived economic impact payment as a return when you file in 2021.

 Likewise, if you file form 4868 you can get a 6 month extension.
 Be sure to double check your eligibility for these extension here.